albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 Most people wouldn't even take the time to read a couple of these takes.

-Maybe I was wrong and not only does real-life meta-thinking require the same techniques as the web-game Derivative Clicker, but it has the same mechanics.
+Maybe I was wrong and not only does real-life meta-thinking require the same techniques as the web-game [Derivative Clicker](https://gzgreg.github.io/DerivativeClicker/), but it has the same mechanics.
 Compounding advantage.

 When stressed about a specific external problem, dedicate discrete, incremental periods of time to analyze the problem from first principles.

 Philosophically refine an idea until it's near mathematical.

 2 things we have dogs don’t: We can direct action.
 I can arbitrarily choose to spit on my floor and clean it up right now.
-And we have the ability to reflect/meta-think at arbitrary levels (for a stupid example see the web-game Derivative Clicker).
+And we have the ability to reflect/meta-think at arbitrary levels (for a stupid example see Derivative Clicker).

 We absolutely have wondrous superpowers and magical gifts compared to people 100 years ago.
 It’s not about a sense of wonder.
 It’s about reflecting honestly on it.